williamAstudillo/henry-app/README.md

 # Henry app
 ## Description
 Henry app is an android application where Henry's students can be managed by an admin, we also create a desktop version where an admin can work easily and faster.
+To develop it we used React Native and firebase.

 You can see the desktop version here [Henry-app](https://henry-app.vercel.app/)